MridulSelvakumar/projects/legal-document-analyzer/README.md

 ## 📖 Usage Guide

 ### Document Upload Process
-Users begin by accessing the SAP Fiori application and navigating to the document upload section.
-They can drag and drop legal documents or use the file picker to select PDF, Word, or text files.
+Users begin by accessing the API endpoints to upload documents.
+They can send PDF, Word documents, or text files via POST requests to the upload endpoint.
 The system supports documents up to 50MB and automatically detects document types including contracts, NDAs, agreements, and policies.
 Upon upload, documents are stored in HANA Cloud while the AI service processes them asynchronously to extract text, identify clauses, and generate vector embeddings.

 ### AI-Powered Querying
 Once documents are processed, users can select any document and interact with the AI assistant through a chat-style interface.
 The system supports natural language questions such as "What is the liability clause in this contract?" or "Who are the parties involved in this agreement?"
 The AI service uses Retrieval-Augmented Generation to find relevant clauses and provide contextually accurate responses based only on the document content.